 What do you think?
-Should CDA 230 be changed or removed due to the growth of the Internet?
-Or should it remain the way it has always been?
+Should there be Section 230 exceptions?
+Should it be changed or removed due to the growth of the Internet?
+Or should Section 230 of the C.D.A remain the way it has always been?

 If you are being defamed, cyberbullied, or threatened on social media or the Internet in general, contact the Internet attorneys at RM Warner Law.
 We can guide you through the path to justice.
 Get In Touch Today.